numba/numba/docs/src/CUDASupport.rst

 ..
 NOTE:: Platforms supported: Linux, Windows and Mac OSX 32/64-bit.
           Only support CUDA devices with **compute capability 2.0 and above**.
+          Please see `CUDA GPUs <https://developer.nvidia.com/cuda-gpus>`_ for
+          a list of CUDA GPUs and their compute capability.

 ..
 NOTE:: As of version 0.12.2, Anaconda is distributing a subset of CUDA